-The most common types of cystic fibrosis testing include taking a blood sample for genetic testing or conducting a sweat test.
+To diagnosis cystic fibrosis, doctors take a blood sample for genetic testing or conduct a sweat test.
 A sweat test measures the amount of salt in a person's sweat.
-High salt presence can indicate cystic fibrosis.
+High salt in the sweat can indicate cystic fibrosis.

-The United States now requires screening of newborns for cystic fibrosis through testing blood samples for abnormal levels of pancreatic chemicals called immunoreactive trypsinogen, or IRT.
-In some cases, pregnant women can have their babies tested before birth through amniocentesis or a biopsy of the placenta, called chorionic villus sampling (CVS).
-Amniocentesis is the suction of fluid from the amniotic sac (the fluid around a developing embryo/fetus) through a needle inserted through the abdomen.
-This fluid can be then tested for cystic fibrosis.
-During CVS, a needle is used to remove a small amount of placenta, which is then evaluated for cystic fibrosis and other genetic diseases.
+The United States now requires screening of newborns for cystic fibrosis through testing blood samples.
+In some cases, pregnant women can have their babies tested before birth through amniocentesis or chorionic villus sampling (CVS).
+Amniocentesis removes a small amount of fluid from the amniotic sac (the fluid around a developing embryo/fetus).
+The doctor inserts a needle through the abdomen and sends the sample for lab analysis.
+During CVS, the doctor uses a needle to remove a small amount of placenta.
+Lab analysis evaluates the sample for cystic fibrosis and other genetic diseases.

-- Chest or abdominal computed tomography (CT) scan: These exams use special x-ray equipment and computers to produce many detailed images of the inside of the lungs or intestines.
-These images can help determine the severity of cystic fibrosis by looking at the amount of mucus as well as looking for dilated airways in the lungs.
+- Chest or abdominal computed tomography (CT) scan: These exams use special x-ray equipment and computers to produce detailed images of the inside of the lungs or intestines.
+These images can help determine the severity of cystic fibrosis by looking for abnormal mucus and for dilated airways in the lungs.
 The test can also look for infection.
 This test uses ionizing radiation.
-See the Safety page for more information about CT.
+See the Radiation Dose in X-Ray and CT Exams page for more information about CT.

-- Chest x-ray: This exam uses a small dose of ionizing radiation to produce images to evaluate for dilated airways containing mucus and also to evaluate lung infections that need to be treated with antibiotics.
-Chest x-rays are used periodically to observe changes in patients with cystic fibrosis and rule out other respiratory conditions such as pneumonia or a collapsed lung.
-See the Safety page for more information about x-rays.
+- Chest x-ray: This exam uses a small dose of ionizing radiation to produce images to evaluate for dilated airways filled with mucus and to evaluate lung infections that need to be treated with antibiotics.
+Doctors use chest x-rays periodically to observe changes in cystic fibrosis patients and rule out other respiratory conditions such as pneumonia or a collapsed lung.
+See the Radiation Dose in X-Ray and CT Exams page for more information about x-rays.

-- Abdominal ultrasound: This imaging test uses a small probe, gel, and high-frequency sound waves, to produce pictures of the upper abdomen.
+- Abdominal ultrasound: This imaging test uses a small probe, gel, and sound waves to produce pictures of the upper abdomen.
 It evaluates the pancreas, liver, and gallbladder, all of which are affected by cystic fibrosis.

 - CT of the sinuses: This exam combines special x-ray equipment and a computer to produce multiple images of the paranasal sinus cavities.
-It can help identify unilateral nasal polyps, which are common in patients with cystic fibrosis.
+It can help identify nasal polyps on just one side, which are common in patients with cystic fibrosis.

 How is cystic fibrosis treated?

-While there is no cure for cystic fibrosis, your doctor may recommend one or more of the following to help ease symptoms and improve quality of life:
+There is no cure for cystic fibrosis.
+However, the doctor may recommend the following to help ease symptoms and improve quality of life:

-- Lifestyle changes such as better nutrition, use of vitamins, increased physical activity, avoiding the use of tobacco and avoiding second hand smoke.
+- Lifestyle changes such as better nutrition, use of vitamins, increased physical activity, avoiding tobacco, and avoiding secondhand smoke.

-- Medications such as antibiotics and inhaled medicines can help open the airways and clear them of mucous and infection.
+- Medications such as antibiotics and inhaled medicines may help open the airways and clear them of mucous and infection.

-- Various chest therapies or airway clearance techniques (ACT) may help to loosen mucus, which makes it easier to cough up sputum and eliminate it from the lungs.
+- Chest therapies or airway clearance techniques (ACT) may help to loosen mucus, which makes it easier to cough up sputum and eliminate it from the lungs.